lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel/index.rst

 Cloud cover
 ===========

-Until DIMM flux measurements are imported into Rubin TV or in the EFD, or the wavefront sensors of LSSTCam are available, determining safe or unsafe cloud coverage is a bit of an un-tested process.

 AuxTel has continued observing happily in 2.5 magnitudes of extinction, given that most targets are typically :math:`\leq 8\,mag`.

 The biggest threat of cloud cover is lower-atmosphere condensation, or virga, which is rain and moisture that falls from a cloud, but evaporates before it hits ground level.
 Virga appears like streaks of rain or whips on the bottom of different types of cumulus clouds.
 Winds can bring this moisture into the dome, or it can condense on the dome roof and fall through the slit.

-If clouds are present in the all-sky camera - which is mounted next to Earthcam on Piñon - be mindful of further cloud accumulation and the direction they are coming from.
+If clouds are present in the all-sky camera displayed on `RubinTV All Sky`_ - which is mounted next to Earthcam on Piñon - be mindful of further cloud accumulation and the direction they are coming from.

 Aggregate data by going outside and looking around the sky.
-During bright time, look along the glowing cloud edges for wisps.
+During bright time, look along the glowing cloud edges for wisps or "cloud tails".

-The `Gemini cloud cameras`_ are useful to evaluate how low the clouds are.
-Cloud camera images update every 30 seconds during the night.
-The Gemini cloud cameras begin exposing when the sun is ~6 degrees below horizon.
-In the North East camera, verify that the clouds are not below the mountain peaks.
-If clouds are at this low elevation, and they are also overhead the telescope, these is a moisture risk.
+This is virga.

 .. note::
-    The Gemini cloud cameras and the all-sky cameras do not always represent reality.
-    Due to the longer exposure times, stars can appear brighter in the images, so extinction is not as bad as it seems.
-    If possible, take the opportunity to go outside and compare the cloud cameras to real life.
+    Take the opportunity to go outside and compare the all sky cameras to real life.
+    Look east and verify that the clouds are not covering the mountain peaks.
+    If clouds are at this low elevation, these is a moisture risk.
+    Take caution before opening the telescope, or consider closing the dome.

+`Gemini South`_ also has an all-sky camera.
+Use it to further verify cloud coverage over the mountains to the east.
+This camera only exposes at night - each exposure is 30 seconds.

 .. _auxtel-weather-constraints-moon-avoidance: